cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Remote variables must be declared in global scope and are therefore always global.
 When an initial value is provided, it is assigned to the variable at the moment of the declaration.
 Any expression can be used as the initial value, including function calls.

-When declaring remote variables these additional modifiers can be used:
+When declaring remote variables, these additional modifiers can be used:

 * `noinit`: this modifier suppresses the "uninitialized variable" warning for the declared variable.
 This modifier cannot be used if the variable is assigned an initial value.
 * `volatile`: remote variables are volatile by default, because they may be read or written by other processors.
 It is possible to specify the `volatile` modifier explicitly for better clarity.